chandur626/ClassMateBot/README.md

 1. Clone the Github repository to a desired location on your computer.
 You will need [git](https://git-scm.com/) to be preinstalled on your machine.
 Once the repository is cloned, you will then ```cd``` into the local repository.
 ```
 git clone https://github.com/War-Keeper/ClassMateBot.git
-cd War-Keeper
+cd (into the ClassMateBot folder.
+If you type the commmand "ls", you should see the contents of the ClassMateBot folder)
 ```
 2. This project uses Python 3, so make sure that [Python](https://www.python.org/downloads/) and [Pip](https://pip.pypa.io/en/stable/installation/) are preinstalled.
 All requirements of the project are listed in the ```requirements.txt``` file.
 Use pip to install all of those.
 ```
 pip install -r requirements.txt
 ```
-3. Once the installation is complete, you will need to get the .env file that contains the bot token information.
-Please contact [Walter Brown](https://github.com/wevanbrown) to get the token information.
+3. Once the installation is complete with requirements installed, you have to generate a .env file and place it in the root of your project folder.
+The .env file contains your bot TOKEN and your Discord GUILD (guild is your discord server name).
+[Check out this video](https://youtu.be/nW8c7vT6Hl4?t=256) to see how you can setup your discord developer settings and .env file.
+You may also contact Niraj Lavani (nrlavani@ncsu.edu) for additional information on this process.
 ```
 PLEASE DO NOT SHARE THE TOKEN ONLINE,
-DO NOT UPLOAD TO GITHUB OR ELSE THE TOKEN WILL AUTOMATICALLY GET DESTROYED AND HAS TO BE REGENERATED
+DO NOT UPLOAD TO GITHUB OR ELSE THE TOKEN WILL AUTOMATICALLY GET DESTROYED AND HAS TO BE REGENERATED.
 ```
 4. Once all the requirements are installed, use the python command to run the ```bot.py``` file.
 ```